 Three Minute Thesis (3MT®) is a research communication competition developed by The University of Queensland (UQ).
+This year's competition will be by video submission.

 Research master's and doctoral students who have successfully passed the PGR9 are eligible to enter.
 Competitors have three minutes to present their thesis and its significance in an inspiring and captivating way.